 "I had the opportunity to see you and your team at work alongside me in the Eiffel Tower project.
 And I have to say how much I appreciated your professionalism and creativity in extracting the best from a leisure site, both for visitors and for investors.
 You have indeed integrated a unique combination of methods and techniques in the areas of project design and economics.
 I was particularly sensitive to your involvement by holding out to support the position of the investors that we were."

-Jean-Louis Alliot, CEO, GCE Bail, Groupe Caisses d'Epargne
+Jean-Louis Alliot, Managing Director, GCE Bail, Groupe Caisses d'Epargne

 The Concept was followed by a mission Master Plan "Visitor experience, flow and waiting times", for the operating company SETE (Société d'Exploitation de la Tour Eiffel).